realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Do they think your skills and background are a good fit for the role, or are there ways you can improve your candidacy through education or experience?

 What is the best way to monitor and apply for opportunities?
 Is there anything coming up that is not yet posted on the careers page?

+Are there any other people they can recommend that you speak with?